 For the year ended 31 December 2021.
 In accordance with paragraph 3.4(b) of the JSE Limited Listings Requirements, Gemfields is reasonably certain that its net profit after tax will be USD 65.0 million for the year ended 31 December 2021 (2020: USD 93.2 million net loss after tax; 2019: USD 39.1 million net profit after tax).
 In ZAR terms, the net profit after tax is expected to be ZAR 961 million (2020: ZAR 1,535 million net loss after tax; 2019: ZAR 565 million net profit after tax).

-Gemfields shareholders are advised that the Company has released information about its business related and operational results and financial position up to and including March 2018.
-The figures have been produced on a monthly-basis for both Gemfields’ 75% owned Kagem emerald mine and Fabergé – the iconic luxury brand.
-Gemfields will follow up with its Montepuez ruby mine figures in due course.
+Gemfields shareholders are advised that the Company has released information about its operational results and financial position up to and including 31 December 2021.
+The figures have been produced on a monthly basis for Gemfields’ 75%-owned Kagem emerald mine, its 75%-owned Montepuez ruby mine and Fabergé, the iconic luxury brand.

 Gemfields hereby provides an update on the proposed sale of its interest in Sedibelo Platinum Mines Limited (“SPM”).
 At the time of the Company’s announcement on 13 November 2020, Gemfields held its stake in SPM via an interposed vehicle named Pallinghurst Ivy Lane Capital S.à r.l. (“Ivy Lane”), a company incorporated in Luxembourg, which in turn had an interest in 27.64% of SPM.